SwissDDBS/Distributed-Database/README.md

 2. **Service Not Responding**
    - Check if all dependencies are installed
    - Verify port availability
-   - Check Docker container logs
+   - Check service logs in the `logs/` directory

 3. **JWT Authentication Failed**
    - Ensure JWT_SECRET is set consistently across services